 Shop owners: Border Patrol spooking customers By Brittany Levine The Orange County RegisterA Border Patrol spokesman says he doesn't care if their customers are frightened away, if they're illegal.

-You understantd that they aren't complaining about racial profiling, or harassment of innocent Mexican-Americans who just look like the twenty million illegals, they're complaining about enforcement at all.
+The Border Patrol's [Ralph]Desio said the fear of customers who are staying away from the plaza "perhaps has reason."You understantd that they aren't complaining about racial profiling, or harassment of innocent Mexican-Americans who just look like the twenty million illegals, they're complaining about enforcement at all.